 The understanding between us grew so much today.
 Mr X seemed really relieved that there was some sense he could make of things in my character which he has previously found difficult.
 He was completely supportive and kind.

-Here’s a childhood experience; I had a brief argument with a primary school teacher when she told me, (at the age of 9) that the trouble in my peer conflict that particular day, was six of one and half a dozen of the other.
-Me – the visual thinker = half a dozen hot cross buns looks way more than the number 6!
-And I was not the hot cross buns!!
+As a small child, I had a brief argument with a primary school teacher when she told me that the trouble in my peer conflict (that particular day), was six of one and half a dozen of the other.

 11/11/18 is a milestone Armistice day today and both me and Mr X deepened our friendship and mutual trust.
 We’ve both become happier after chanting together for Kosen Rufu and having the courage to engage in sincere dialogue.